-Abbas doctor: Palestinian leader healthy, leaving hospital
+Abbas doctor says Palestinian leader to stay in hospital

-RAMALLAH, West Bank (AP) — Palestinian President Mahmoud Abbas’ doctor says the 83-year-old leader is being discharged from hospital.
+RAMALLAH, West Bank (AP) — Palestinian President Mahmoud Abbas’ doctor says the 83-year-old is staying in the hospital — abruptly reversing a previous announcement that he would be discharged.

 Abbas was hospitalized last week with a fever, just days after undergoing ear surgery.
 Palestinian officials said he had pneumonia and was on a respirator, receiving antibiotics intravenously.

-Yasser Abu Safiyeh says Sunday Abbas was kept a few extra days “to avoid any setback that could be caused by any infection.”
+Yasser Abu Safiyeh initially said Sunday that Abbas would be discharged, and the media were alerted to the hospital.
+Then the plan was nixed with no explanation offered.

 Abbas, who is a heavy smoker and overweight, has a long history of health issues, ranging from heart trouble to a bout with prostate cancer a decade ago.
-Two years ago, he underwent an emergency heart procedure after suffering exhaustion and chest pains.

 Most Read Nation & World Stories